AliTalashan/nrgssun2.github.io/index.md

 You want it to be Bachelor Project? or maybe your independent study?
 You can describe it here.

-# Art and paintings: You can also post about your personal interests!
+## Art and paintings

+You can also post about your personal interests!
 My suggustion?
 Upload some pictures of your works.

 > This is a blockquote following a header.
 >